Find online courses made by experts from around the world.

 I begin BGE Webisodes 11 & 12 with some of the most common chords used for Bluegrass Guitar.
 Some of these are very basic chords, so they should be easy to learn for most people.

-Be sure to check out the Downloadable Materials area for the companion ebook to Webisodes 11 & 12.
+Note: Make sure to download the companion ebook in the resources section of Lecture 4.
+Follow along with it as you complete each lecture in this course.
 I've also included a .zip file of all the licks tracks for these webisodes for you to download, extract, and listen to as you watch the videos.
-Just in case you don't want to use the .zip file, I'll also include the individual tracks in their appropriate lectures.

 Also, throughout this course, be sure to check out the External Resources sections as well for even more Bonus content, usually in the form of related YouTube video lessons I've created.